 Shinyguitar: We sampled this shiny black archtop guitar using two methods- recording the direct output from the pickup, and with a microphone- so you can blend the acoustic and electric sounds together.
 Although archtop guitars are usually associated with jazz, the sounds here can actually get quite bright and aggressive if needed, especially with the microphone signal blended in.
 It is quite suitable for pop, EDM, hip-hop, funk, indie etc.

 We started creating sample libraries for use in our own various projects.
-We are focusing on instrument libraries and collections of one-shot samples, rather than loop libraries or construction kits.
+We are focusing on instrument libraries and virtual singers, rather than loop libraries or construction kits.

 Our free sample libraries can be downloaded directly from this site - no registration, like or donation required.
 We plan to start making some commercial libraries as well.
 The samples have a CC-BY attribution, but we only want attribution if you're going to redistribute these samples as samples or as part of larger sample libraries.
-If you are using them in tracks, feel free to ignore the attribution part.
+If you are using them in tracks, feel free to ignore the attribution part with any of the instrument libraries.